Nehal-Khan-29/.AfterDot/README.md

 NOTE:
 Before Running the code Make sure to create the given Mysql Database and table.
 Edit the main program by changing Your Mysql Password.
-Change the directory of the image at
+Change the directory of the image at line 342,377,404